[ Printer Friendly Version ] [ Report Abuse ]

 Narcissa’s eyes flashed in warning, but this went unnoticed by her sister who continued on.

 Lucius blinked in surprise.
 “I-”

-Narcissa clamped a hand on her sister’s mouth, and smiled apologetically at Lucius.
-“I’m afraid the filter between Bella’s brain and her mouth never did work well; I’m a bit worried about what will happen later, she’s only thirteen.”
+Narcissa clamped a hand on her sister’s mouth and smiled apologetically at Lucius.
+“I’m afraid the filter between Bella’s brain and her mouth never did work well; I’m a bit worried about what will happen later.
+She’s only fourteen.”